MobilityData/gtfs-realtime-validator/README.md

 We've set up a Maven repository on GitHub Packages to hold the snapshot artifacts from this project - [GTFS Realtime Validator Packages](https://github.com/orgs/MobilityData/packages?repo_name=gtfs-realtime-validator).
 The GitHub Action [`test_package.yml`](../.github/workflows/test_package.yml) publishes to this repository.

+NOTE: You need to [authenticate with GitHub](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token) to download the below artifacts

 If you want to include snapshot releases in your project, you'll need to add the following to the `pom.xml` of the project you want to use it in:

 ~~~